xacaciax/xacaciax/about.md

 **We find our meaning in service to others.** Be generous.
 Give away what you have.
 An old Georgian proverb says what is given away is kept forever, but what is kept is lost forever.
 I believe meaning, purpose, and significance is found in service to others.

-**Every line of code represents an ethical or moral decision.** As I grow up as a software engineer, I have come to see how the things we build and how we choose build them does reflect our world view.
+**Every line of code represents an ethical or moral decision.** As I "grow up" as a software engineer, I have come to see how the things we build and how we choose to build them does reflect our world view.

 ### Working with me